 Considering that 62% of organizations have experienced a critical risk event in the past three years, you must configure the system to track key contractual obligations and deadlines, monitor contract performance, and generate reports to identify potential risks.

 Digitisation of contract management offers the potential to improve compliance by 55%, according to Forrester and Aberdeen.
-All the more reason to get your hands on a robust vendor contract management system!
+All the more reason to get your hands on a robust vendor contract management solution!

 “No matter how nifty and cool the technology is, it will fail miserably if no one on your team (or in the company) uses it.
 This is why user acceptance is among the most critical tasks in your project plan.
 User acceptance is primarily the process to ensure the technology is presented – and works – in a way that people will use it, along with the training program on how to use the tool.”